MicrosoftLearning/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/01-Governance.md

     * How are you ensuring compliance with the requirements for virtual machine sizing and naming?

     * Propose at least two ways of meeting the requirements.
 Explain your final decision.

+How are you incorporating the Well Architected Framework pillars to produce a high quality, stable, and efficient cloud architecture?